 Learn

-Yoniversity exists to teach before it asks anyone to apply.
-The education path is where women, husbands, and couples can understand the work, the boundaries, and the real scope of support.
+Yoniversity gives women, husbands, and couples a place to understand the work, the boundaries, and the real scope of support before deciding what comes next.

 What Yoniversity teaches